-Many people are concerned by the recent media reporting and political commentary about youth crime.
+Many people are concerned by the ongoing media reporting and political commentary about youth crime.

 YACVic supports the Centre for Multicultural Youth’s call for a rational, coordinated approach to the issue, which brings together Victoria Police, the Victorian Government and refugee and migrant communities to rehabilitate young people who have committed crimes and prevent others from offending in the future.

 We also know Victoria’s youth workers will play vital roles in responding to concerns and changing the wider story.

 With everything going on at the moment, if you’re a youth worker you may be feeling under pressure to find an instant “fix” to the complex problem of youth crime.
 You might also be working with young people who may or may not have direct experience of the issue, or who have opinions on the topic that are heavily influenced by media reporting.
 While this is challenging, youth workers are in a great position to lead productive conversations with young people, and across their communities, about difficult topics like crime, safety and racism.